brisklib/brisk/docs/docs/basic/binding.md

 The `Property<>` class simplifies notifications by automating them.
 See [Property](#property) for more details.

-> [!note]
+!!! note "Note"
-> Memory ranges used as keys must be registered in the binding system using one of the available methods.
+    Memory ranges used as keys must be registered in the binding system using one of the available methods.
 See [Memory Ranges](#memory-ranges) for more information.

 The core abstraction in the binding system is the `Value<T>` type, which combines data getter and setter functionality with associated memory ranges.
 To create a `Value` from a variable, use the syntax `Value{ &variable }`.
 The variable's address is used as the single argument in the `Value` constructor.